Squarespace Search Bar Not Working

 If custom CSS or JavaScript has been added to the site, it could interfere with the search bar functionality.
 Temporarily remove the custom code to see if the search bar starts working.
 If it does, review the custom code for errors or conflicts.

-5. Utilize Squarespace Support
+5. Contact Squarespace Support

 If the search bar still isn't working after trying the above steps, reach out to Squarespace Customer Support.
 Provide them with detailed information about the issue, including steps already taken to resolve it.